usertakenname/whisper-wins-backend/README.md

 ## Repository Structure
 In essence, this repository consists of several smart contracts:

-1. [**Oracle.sol**](src/utils/Oracle.sol) contains all functionality for fetching data from RPCs, enabling our SUAVE smart contracts to access L1-chain data and issue L1 transactions.
-2. [**SealedAuction.sol**](src/SealedAuction.sol) represents a sealed auction.
+1. [**SealedAuction.sol**](src/SealedAuction.sol) represents a sealed auction.
 It regulates ownership of the NFT, bidders and bidding as well as state changes and resolution of the auction.
 It represents the core functionality of our application.

+2. [**Oracle.sol**](src/Oracle.sol) contains all functionality for fetching data from RPCs, enabling our SUAVE smart contracts to access L1-chain data and issue L1 transactions.

 3. [**SealedAuctionValidator.sol**](src/ValidatorVersion/SealedAuctionValidator.sol) and [**OracleValidator.sol**](src/ValidatorVersion/OracleValidator.sol) together form an enhanced version of a sealed auction, specifically designed to address its scalability challenges.
 See this [chapter](#validator-version) for a detailed description.

  The [`main.go`](main.go) file serves to test the functionality of our contracts (see [this section](#run-maingo) for instructions).